mitchdpg/cyberark-api-automation/README.md

 # CyberArk API Automation (Python)

 Built scripts to authenticate with CyberArk Identity APIs using OAuth client credentials, generate bearer tokens, and perform authenticated identity attribute queries for user and access workflows.
+Requires valid CyberArk identity credentials (api user assigned to OAuth app), and a user UUID for lookups (can also do lookups via username).
+Live execution depends on tenant access.

 ---